-RLJ Fund II had no operations prior to June 8, 2006, at which time the Second Amended and Restated Limited Partnership Agreement of RLJ Lodging Fund II, L.P. and the Amended and Restated Limited Partnership Agreement of RLJ Lodging Fund II, L.P.
+RLJ Fund II had no operations prior to June 8, 2006, at which time the Second Amended and Restated Limited Partnership Agreement of RLJ Lodging Fund II, L.P. and the Amended and Restated Limited Partnership Agreement of RLJ Lodging Fund II, L.P. and the Amended and Restated Limited Partnership Agreement of RLJ Lodging Fund II, L.P.
 (P.F. #1) became effective.
 Collectively, both agreements are referred to as the "Fund II LP Agreements."
 From June 15, 2006 through September 15, 2006, the Initial Fund II completed six closings, admitting limited partners to the partnership, with the final closing on September 15, 2006.
 On January 15, 2007, the limited partnership agreements for both the Initial Fund II and the Parallel Fund II were amended and restated.
 Effective that date, the Initial Fund II is operating under the Third Amended and Restated Limited Partnership Agreement.